gitasong/doctor-lookup/README.md

 ## Known Bugs

-Currently, the app returns duplicate entries.
-Also, no message displays yet when there are no results.
-These will be fixed in a later version.
+No message displays yet when there are no results.
+This will be fixed in a later version.

 ## Support and contact details